 Brittany “B.Monét” Fennell is a writer/director who graduated from Spelman College with a B.A. in English.
 She hails from Silver Spring, Maryland and holds an MFA from New York University in Film and Television with a concentration in writing and directing.
+In her films, she poses questions about identity, society, race, and culture.
+It is vital to her that under-represented people are shown in film, media, and television.

 Her award-winning short film Q.U.E.E.N. has screened at over a dozen of festivals including Cannes Short Film Corner and premiered on Magic Johnson’s channel ASPiRE.
 Additionally, she was a runner-up in the First Time Female Filmmakers Contest with Women and Hollywood.